AI-BOM Discovery

 What it inventories

-| Surface | What is discovered | Asset kinds |
+| Surface | What is discovered | Asset types |

 |---|---|---|

-| Code | Imports of AI SDKs (openai, anthropic, langchain, transformers, llama_index); model weight files (.pt, .safetensors, .gguf); prompt templates; notebooks; MCP server configuration (mcp.json) | model, service, prompt, notebook, mcp_server |
+| Code | Imports of AI SDKs (openai, anthropic, langchain, transformers, llama_index); model weight files (.pt, .safetensors, .gguf); prompt templates; notebooks; MCP server configuration | Models, services, prompts, notebooks, MCP servers |

-| Cloud | Managed inference endpoints — SageMaker, Bedrock, Vertex AI — discovered through the existing cloud connectors | endpoint, model |
+| Cloud | Managed inference endpoints — SageMaker, Bedrock, Vertex AI — discovered through your cloud connectors | Endpoints, models |

-| SaaS | Connected but unsanctioned AI tools surfaced through shadow-AI detection | service |
+| SaaS | Connected but unsanctioned AI tools surfaced through shadow-AI detection | Services |

 The AI-BOM